ANL-DIGR/arm-summer-2018/group3/README.md

 * git https://git-scm.com/downloads

-Then, clone this git repository to get the configuration.
-E.g., in your terminal, do
+Then, clone this git repository to get the configuration for running the virtual machine.
+I.e., in your terminal, do

     git clone https://github.com/ANL-DIGR/arm-summer-2018

+in case this repository gets updated (that will very likely happen just before the summer school starts), do

+    git pull

+in order to get all updates.

-Change the directory to group3/virtual_machine (on linux and mac os `cd group3/virtual_machine`) and type
+Change the directory to group3/virtual_machine in the terminal (on linux and mac os `cd group3/virtual_machine`) and type

     vagrant up

 This command will configure the virtual machine based on the information provided in `Vagrantfile`.
-It will download a lot of data, so don't do that with a bad internet connection and make sure you have 2-3 GB space on your hard disk.
+It will download a lot of data, so don't do that with a bad internet connection and make sure you have ~ 6 GB space on your hard disk.
-Installation will take a while depending on network speed, be patient.
+Installation will also download some data not available in the ARM archive and will take a while, be patient.

 When the machine is running, you can connect to it with